I in January 2009 on my blog I started the slow process of documenting a band sampler which I call For the Love of Stitching.

 I try and keep things as simple as possible because I have found the more complex the project becomes the more I am less likely to do it.
 I will either look at it and think it’s all too much, or start it with a flurry of enthusiasm and then tire of it and I then have a UFO on my hands.

 So with my sampler there is no rules.
-I change, fabric, stitching style, colour, thread type whenever it feels right.
-I call it freeform improvisational samplering for a reason and it suits me.
+I change, fabric, stitching style, colour, thread type whenever it feels right and call it freeform improvisational samplering for a reason and it suits me.
 I journal on it when I feel like it and not when I dont.
 The only rule I have is its width.
 In other words in my head I say I am going to stitch a sampler 6 inches wide.
 That is it!
 I decide everything else as I go.

-Why is the sampler 6 inches wide?
+Why is the band sampler 6 inches wide?

 My band sampler is 6 inches wide because in my hand a 8 inch hoop feels the most comfortable.
 While on the hoop the actual fabric is about 9-10 inches wide.
+I use a hoop or occasionally I put the sampler on a small stretcher.

-I use a hoop or occassionally I put the sampler on a small stretcher.
-Mostly, however I use a hoop.
-My tip is to choose a fabric width that allows for a hoop that feels right in your hand.
+Choose a fabric width that allows for a hoop that feels right in your hand.
 Many people make the mistake of choosing a hoop that is too big.
+Some hoops will feel to big others will feel cramped so choose a hoop sixe your hand is at ease with.
+Try a few scrap cloths and just see what feels right.
 I find an 8 inch hoop is about as large as I want which means a 6 inch sampler width is good.
-Some hoop sizes will feel to big others will feel cramped so choose a size your hand is at ease with.
-Try a few scrap cloths and just see what feels right.

-Discovering that what is recorded becomes more interesting over time I have continued to mark events and personal history as it happens.
+journaling on my stitch roll sampler Discovering that what is recorded becomes more interesting over time I have continued to mark events and personal history as it happens.

-For instance above is a sampler I made after the 2009 Bush Fires in Victoria (Australia).
+Journalling on an Autumn sampler as part of my stitch rollFor instance above is a sampler I made after the 2009 Bush Fires in Victoria (Australia).

 I live in Australia so our Autumn is March and in that month there is also St Patricks day and we observed earth hour.